 The Royal Bank Financial Group Foundation sponsors the Agricultural Institute of Canada Foundation (AICF) Douglas McRorie Memorial Scholarship, in recognition of the significant contribution Douglas McRorie, P.Ag, made to agricultural finance through his career with the Royal Bank and his professional involvement with the Agricultural Institute of Canada and AICF.
 The six annual \$1,500 scholarships provide financial support to master's program students specializing in agricultural business, finance, or trade.
-The scholarship is tenable for full-time study in the 2006/2007 academic year at any Canadian university with an agricultural program accredited by the Agricultural Institute of Canada.
+The scholarship is tenable for full-time study at any Canadian university with an agricultural program accredited by the Agricultural Institute of Canada.
 Selection criteria (not necessarily in order of importance) include academic achievement, areas of study, leadership, and career interests.
-The application deadline is October 17.
 Additional information is available on the AICF website or by contacting: Education Committee, Agricultural Institute of Canada Foundation, 141 Laurier Ave.
-West, Suite 1112, Ottawa, ON K1P 5J3. www.aic.ca/aicf/initiatives.html
+West, Suite 1112, Ottawa, ON K1P 5J3.
+The application deadline is November 6.